Alphatec Holdings Inc. (ATEC) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price recommended by analysts for Alphatec Holdings Inc. (ATEC) is $19.45, which is $4.01 above the current market price.
-The public float for ATEC is 68.08M and currently, short sellers hold a 9.85% of that float.
-On March 30, 2023, ATEC’s average trading volume was 993.85K shares.
+The average price predicted for Alphatec Holdings Inc. (ATEC) by analysts is $19.45, which is $3.85 above the current market price.
+The public float for ATEC is 68.08M, and at present, short sellers hold a 9.85% of that float.
+On April 03, 2023, the average trading volume of ATEC was 995.09K shares.

 ATEC’s Market Performance

-The stock of Alphatec Holdings Inc. (ATEC) has seen a 0.32% increase in the past week, with a 4.25% rise in the past month, and a 36.04% gain in the past quarter.
-The volatility ratio for the week is 3.01%, and the volatility levels for the past 30 days are at 5.06% for ATEC.
-The simple moving average for the last 20 days is -0.37% for ATEC stock, with a simple moving average of 49.48% for the last 200 days.
+The stock of Alphatec Holdings Inc. (ATEC) has seen a -1.39% decrease in the past week, with a 0.39% rise in the past month, and a 29.35% gain in the past quarter.
+The volatility ratio for the week is 3.30%, and the volatility levels for the past 30 days are at 4.35% for ATEC.
+The simple moving average for the last 20 days is 0.47% for ATEC stock, with a simple moving average of 49.83% for the last 200 days.

 Analysts’ Opinion of ATEC